 I wanted to understand this dish, I wanted to see who made it and who did it well.
 I almost felt it my duty as someone who does food tours in Florence to get to the bottom of this soup, so iconic to Tuscany’s culinary identity.

-I was surprised to realize that even some of the chefs I most admire hadn’t yet attempted to make la ribollita.
+I was surprised to learn some of the chefs I most admire hadn’t yet made la ribollita.
 They gave me general tips from their culinary knowledge vault, but could only recommend published recipes.
 The entire process left me feeling humbled on how difficult something simple could be.

 Ribollita cooking tips I found useful: